monadicsystems/monadicsystems.github.io/post1.md

 ```

 It's pretty straight forward.
-You have a tag function, like `h1_`, that you apply to a list of attributes and an inner HTML value, which may be some text or another sequence of HTML tags.
+You have a tag function, like `h1_`, that you apply to a list of attributes and an inner HTML value of type `Html ()`.
 If two tags have the same indentation level in the same `do` block, they will be rendered as siblings.
 If a tag is within the `do` block of the another tag's inner HTML value, it will be rendered as a child of the other tag.